56 International

 4. If a player is dealt all 8 Jacks.

-6. Out of turn shuffle will reshuffle if it is find out before the release of first card by the leading player.
+6. Out of turn shuffle will result in reshuffle if detected before the start of the game; i.e., before the first card is played by the leading player.

 The Rules Committee shall invoke its authority only when requested by one or both competing teams: